scottprahl/iadpython/README.rst

 __________

+iadpython will ultimately be a pure Python module to calculate multiple light scattering (radiative transport) in layered materials.
+Calculations are done using van de Hulst's adding-doubling technique.

+Currently, the pure-python code only does the forward calculation.
+The long-term goal is to do the inverse calculation (reflection and transmission measurements to intrinsic absorption and scattering properties).

-iadpython is a Python module to calculate multiple light scattering (radiative transport) of layered materials.
-This is a python interface to the inverse adding-doubling package written in C by Scott Prahl.
-This allows users to extract the intrinisic optical properties of materials from measurements of total reflected and total transmitted light.
+To do inverse calculations, a python interface to the inverse adding-doubling package written in C by Scott Prahl.
+This works nows but is a nuisance to install an maintain because of the dependence on the C library.

 The original adding-doubling was developed by van de Hulst to model light propagation through layered media.
 It was extended to handle Fresnel